 Winter months in San Antonio are near.
-In fact, the months of October through February have a track record of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances occurring throughout those months.
-To understand the safety of your home, schedule an annual furnace service now, before the middle of winter is here.
+In fact, the months of October through February have a history of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances occurring throughout those months.
+To understand the safety of your home, set up an annual furnace service now, before the middle of winter is upon us.

 - Make sure that your furnace isn’t emitting carbon monoxide

 - Look for any other out-of-place things that could compromise your safety

 - Help you uncover any additional areas where you may want to consider adding a carbon monoxide detector

 - Tune-up your system so that you know your equipment is operating at its top efficiency, helping offer peace-of-mind that you’re in a great spot to potentially save money this winter